DJI adds an offline mode to its drones for clients with ‘sensitive operations’

 It’s not clear what these vulnerabilities actually are, or whether the mere possibility of sensitive information being transmitted was enough to spook someone at HQ.

 DJI’s flight control apps, from which users can launch and control drones, does indeed regularly phone home to make sure it is up to date, using current maps and so on.
-And if the user chose to, it would back up flight logs and media to DJI’s servers.
+And if the user chose to, it would back-up flight logs and media to DJI’s servers.
 But the online functions aren’t necessary for ordinary operation and flight, so local data mode doesn’t affect airworthiness or anything like that.

 Although DJI was not made aware of the Army’s concerns ahead of time, the new mode has been in development for several months, according to the press release.
 So either a little bird told the company this was a possibility, or more likely it’s just a smart option to include when your craft and apps are being put into national security and life-and-death type situations.

 A DJI representative told TechCrunch that today’s announcement isn’t in response to the memo.
-Schulman, however, told the New York Times that “the Army memo caused customers to express renewed concern about data security.”
+Schulman, however, told The New York Times that “the Army memo caused customers to express renewed concern about data security.”

 These statements may seem contradictory, but it’s not hard to imagine that when a major client like the Army raises security concerns, others will join the chorus.
 So DJI can say the announcement today wasn’t in response to the memo — not directly, anyway.
 But chances are we wouldn’t be hearing about the feature until later had the memo not been publicized.